wp-plugins/bemo-a-z-index/readme.txt

 [azindex category="your-custom-category-name" posttype="my-post-type"]

 You can also specify pagination by putting in postcount parameter which represents a number of posts to break on, e.g.
-[azindex category="your-custom-category-name" posttype="my-post-type" postcount="4"]
+[azindexoutput postcount="4"]

 You can create your own templates for various uses.
-In your theme create a folder called BEMOAZIndexPro and copy the file templates/listing.php in there.
+In your theme create a folder called BEMOAZIndex and copy the file templates/listing.php in there.
 You can clone this and then specify other template names as follows:
 [azindexoutput template="bibliography.php"]

 There are css styles that you can override in your own template.